Msgr. Charles Owen Rice – Pittsburgh, Pennsylvania

 Ollie Jedlick, Jr.

 Born in western Ireland in 1660, young Richard Joyce grew up hearing stories of places on the other side of the sea that lay just outside his village.
 At age fifteen he became an indentured servant to get passage to the New World.
 At last he was going to see the places he had heard about in fantastic stories.

 Fate stepped in and his adventure took a nasty twist when his ship was captured by Algerian Pirates.
 Richard was sold into slavery.
 As luck would have it, he was acquired by a Moorish goldsmith and eventually became his apprentice.

 Richard Joyce was able to hone his skills as a goldsmith on the Barbary Coast.
 This area was one of the crossroads of the world and he was exposed to many artifacts and the design ideas from many lands.

 After fifteen years, Richard Joyce was able to buy his freedom and he immediately elected to return to his beloved Ireland.
 When he returned to the Galway area he settled in a fishing village known as Claddagh; whose name is derived from the Gaelic term for the shore.

 Richard Joyce is credited with creating the Claddagh Ring.
-He borrowed hands from the Fede Rings that had been around since before the Romans.
+He borrowed hands from rings that had been around since before the Romans.
 However, his design changed it from two clasped right hands to a left and right hand.

 The hands of the Claddagh Ring represent trust and friendship.
 Held in those hands is a heart that symbolizes love and the heart is topped with a crown that represents loyalty.
 The simplicity of the hands, heart and crown design is what made this creation of Richard Joyce endure over the centuries.